anjali-deshpande-hub/git_assignment/README.md

 <i><b>a.
 What is an issue?</b></i>

 'Issue' is a feature of Github.
 It allows users to track enhancements, bugs, tasks or any other issues that needs to be discussed by the team members.
 Team members can discuss ideas, suggest improvements or solutions, ask questions related to a project via 'Issues'.
+Issues provides a structured way to collaborate and manage developmemt cycle.

 Issues can be assigned to a user/developer.
 There can be labels attached to an issue.
 Labels are used to organize and categorize Issues.
 Milestones can be added to group issues and tracked.
 Issues have a status e.g. Open/Close.
 Issues can be linked to pull requests.
-Issues provides a structured way to collaborate and manage developmemt cycle.

 <i><b>b.
 What is a pull request?</b></i>

 'Pull Request' is a feature of GitHub that allows users to submit their work to a repository.
-The steps to add your work is to fork the repository, make changes like adding new features or fixing bugs, creating pull request, reviewing changes and merging changes. i
+The steps to add your work is to fork the repository, make changes like adding new features or fixing bugs, creating pull request, reviewing changes and merging changes.

-Pulling a request means that you are requesting the owners of the repository to pull changes from the forked repository to the original repository and review it.
+Pull request is a way for asking permission to add your code to the main project after it has been reviewed.
 The owner of the main repository can review the changes proposed in the pull request, suggest changes, add comments or approve changes.
-Pull request is a way for asking permission to add your code to the main project after it has been reviewed.

 It is a structured way for coders to propose their changes, ask for reviewing their changes and for the teams to collaborate the changes to the codebase.
 This ensures a better quality of code.
 It forces review to be a mandatory step in merging new code to the codebase.